 The most important things to support a developing brain is to offer an enriched environment, explore the senses, and provide multiple experiences.
 The key components to healthy brain growth is nutrition, social interaction, and physical activity.
-Interacting with different people offers opportunities to build communication skills and builds empathy and self awareness.
+Interacting with different people offers opportunities to build communication skills and builds empathy and self-awareness20.
 Physical activity improves overall wellness, health as well as improved brain function.

 Research shows a consistent relationship between early childhood education and improved cognitive skills, lowered risks of development delays and increased school readiness.
-There is strong evidence of long term positive outcomes to quality early childhood education programs.
+There is strong evidence of long-term positive outcomes to quality early childhood education programs.

 It is important to be aware of how receptive the brain is to learn in the early years.
 Being informed is the best way to make a decision regarding programs, caregivers and environments to choose to introduce your child to.